 Krakow’s main square is the largest in Europe and is a great place to spend time with family.
 From chasing pigeons, to chasing bubbles and going into the old cloth building in the center to find trinkets, jewelry and other items, the square is the highlight of any trip to Krakow.

-Diana – Travel Guide to Poland
+Diana – Travels in Poland

 Budapest isn’t always the first city that comes to mind when you start thinking about planning a family vacation, but I’m here to tell you that it is the perfect blend between amazing history, gorgeous architectural buildings, and family fun!